Deep Brain Stimulation Surgery Cost in India ranges between 17,500 USD using non-rechargeable – 24000 USD with rechargeable.

 Tests demanded until DBA are MRI, CT scan, tests for memory, mood, and thinking.

-That is FDA approved treatment using a success rate of over 95%.
+That is FDA-approved treatment using a success rate of over 95%.

-[Verified by:- Dr Sandeep Vaishya, Director , MBBS, MS, MCh, Fellowship 20 Years of Experience Gurgaon, India.
-(Updated On 16/ July/2020)]
+[Verified by:- Dr Himanshu Champaneri, Director , MBBS, MS, FMAS, DNB, Fellowship 14 Years of Experience Gurgaon, India.
+(Updated On 22/july/2024 ]

 It is typically used for conditions like Parkinson’s disease, dystonia, tremors, etc that are resistant to other forms of treatment.
 The procedure involves two parts: